wazo-platform/wazo-platform.org/content/blog/2023-01-wazo-chatgpt.md

 This chatbot has been built by OpenAI, which is a company currently developing AI technology.
 This tool is very powerful and interesting and could be used to build many new applications.

-So, like many people I played with chatGPT and I ended up asked it to write a blog entry about Wazo and chatGPT.
+So, like many people I played with chatGPT and I ended up asking it to write a blog entry about Wazo and ChatGPT.

 This is the result here: